Derek-Strasters/Block-Programming-Fonts/README.md

 The last command reloads the font cache.
 After you have run all commands restart.

-##Useage
+##Usage

 ###Setup
-To use the font in an IDE I would recommend first installing font manager.
+Usage the font in an IDE I would recommend first installing font manager.

 	sudo apt-get install font-manager